j-francisco/picture-trivia/README.md

 > foreman start

   You'll need to create a new user record in the database from the rails console.

+  You can create more questions by going to **http://localhost:5000/questions/new**, but the pictures get uploaded to Cloudinary, so you'll need to add your own cloudinary.yml to the **www/picture_trivia_api/config** directory.

 * Enable automatic coffeescript compilation from the **www** directory:
 > cake watch